 Remember that your teeth will only be sore for a short time.
 Keep up your good oral health habits throughout your treatment to make sure your smile is flawless when your braces come off.
 Floss and brush daily, and schedule regular dental cleanings.
 Drink lots of water, and skip the soda whenever you can.

 What do you eat when your teeth are sore?
-We’d love to hear about your favorite soft foods.
+We’d love to hear about your favorite soft foods for sore teeth.